yakupakkaya/machine-learning-projects/Boston_Seatle_Airbnb_Calendar_Data_Analysis/README.md

 - numpy: Used for numerical operations.
 - matplotlib: Employed for creating static, interactive, and informative visualizations.
 - seaborn: Utilized for high-level statistical graphics.

-## Files in the Repository
-- Boston_Seatle_Airbnb_Calendar_Data_Analysis-Udacity-1.ipynb: The main Jupyter Notebook that contains the comprehensive analysis of Airbnb calendar data for Seattle and Boston.
-- Datasets: The folder that contains [Boston](https://www.kaggle.com/datasets/airbnb/boston) and [Seattle](https://www.kaggle.com/datasets/airbnb/seattle/data) Airbnb datasets
-- README.md: This file offers an overview of the project and the contents of the repository.

 ## Summary of Results
 The study focused exclusively on the calendar data from Airbnb and revealed several key insights: